 Overall Aims of the Research: The work that we are undertaking will help us to better understand disorders including cardiomyopathies and blindness, and nutrition requirements, so more effective diagnosis techniques, treatments and advice for patients can be developed.
 An integrated approach to disease and development is undertaken and therefore collaborators include scientists and clinicians and a number of veterinary surgeons.

 Present funding: BBSRC.
 MRC.
 BHF.
 Academy of Medical Sciences+Wellcome Trust.
 AHDB.
 Vice-Chancellor's Scholarship for Research Excellence.
 Petplan.
 Waltham Foods.
 Nottingham Strategic Award.
 Industrial awards.
-ASPIRE Award.
+INSpire Award.

 Past funding includes: BBSRC, BHF, JISC, EBLEX, Higher Education Academy, Royal Society, Anatomical Society of Great Britain and Ireland, British Society for Developmental Biology, Talent Builder internships, Cascade Impact, Weston Scholarship, CEVA.